About

 The Coordinating Team or Management for the Initiative is based at the Food Systems Group at the University of Oxford’s Environmental Change Institute (ECI):

-An Honorary Research Associate with the University of Oxford’s Environmental Change Institute and an independent consultant, Jim Woodhill is a specialist on inclusive agribusiness, rural development, food security and multi-stakeholder partnerships, with over 25 years of international development experience.
+Jim Woodhill is a Senior Consultant with the University of Oxford’s Environmental Change Institute co-leading the Foresight4Food Initiative and also working as an independent consultant.
+He is a specialist on inclusive agribusiness, rural development, food security and multi-stakeholder partnerships…

 Roger is the Food Systems Programme Manager responsible for supporting the Programme Leader in the Food Systems Transformation Group, and joined the team in 2015.
 He provides project management of the F4F programme by supporting F4F team members; delivering on staff resource planning and the financial elements of the project; and assisting the F4F team on proposals for future funding.

-Just Dengerink is a Food Systems Advisor working at Wageningen Centre for Development Innovation.
-In the Foresight4Food FoSTr programme, he is the country facilitator, coordinating participatory scenario and foresight processes in five countries across Asia, Africa and the Middle East.
+Just Dengerink is a Food Systems Advisor at Wageningen Centre for Development Innovation and country facilitator for the Foresight4Food FoSTr programme, coordinating participatory scenario and foresight processes in the focus countries.

 Bram Peters is a Food Systems Programme Facilitator working at University of Oxford.
-In this role, Bram contributes to furthering the global learning and knowledge brokering agenda of the FoSTr programme and facilitates strategic engagement among Foresight4Food’s diverse range of stakeholders.
+In this role, Bram contributes to furthering the global learning and knowledge brokering agenda of the FoSTr programme and facilitates strategic engagement among stakeholders.

 Arfa Mirza is the Communications Officer for Foresight4Food initiative assisting the team in handeling internal and external communications and marketing activities to enhance the visibility and standing of the Foresight4Food programme and related projects.